 - A happy leopard gecko will actively hunt foods such as live crickets when placed in their tanks.

-- If your gecko goes to toilet regularly it is a sign that it is happy.
+- If your gecko goes to toilet regularly it is a sign that it is happy and healthy.

 - Another sign that your gecko is happy and relaxed is when it is out basking in the heat, usually laid flat to the ground.

 - A happy gecko will also have its tongue out frequently, flicking around.
 This is a sign that your gecko curios and healthy and tasting the environment around it.